soilwise-he/SoilWise-documentation/tech/docs/technical_components/soil_companion.md

 The chatbot uses an **agentic tool-calling** approach: a large language model (LLM) autonomously decides which external data sources to consult for each question, executes the relevant tool calls, and synthesizes the results into a coherent response.
 Answers are enriched with auto-generated links to SoilWise vocabulary terms and Wikipedia articles.
 A sidebar **Insight** panel displays related SKOS vocabulary concepts and clickable chips that allow users to explore connected topics.

-The application is built as a full-stack **Scala / Scala.js** application — sharing domain models across a JVM backend and a browser-based frontend — and is containerized with Docker for deployment.

 ## Users

 The Soil Companion targets the following user groups: